 In projects with multiple scripts, scripts are loaded in the order they are set up, starting from the upper one.
 You can use the Alan built-in functionality to share data and make it accessible between scripts.
 For details, see Multiple scripts in the project.

-To work with scripts in the Alan Studio, you can do the following:
+To work with scripts in Alan Studio, you can do the following:

 To add a voice script to the Alan project:

-- In the Alan Studio, open the project to which you want to add a voice script.
+- In Alan Studio, open the project to which you want to add a voice script.

-- In the left pane, click Add Script.
+- At the top of the left pane, click Add Script.

 Do either of the following: